 Important North Coast 500 Tips To Know

-We were constantly late because all we wanted to do was stop to enjoy the scenery, take photos, and soak in the atmosphere.
-Beating time is a losing fight on the North Coast 500 and if I could give you only one piece of advice for this route it would be to not over plan your trip.
+We were constantly late because we all wanted to stop to enjoy the scenery, take photos, and soak in the atmosphere.
+Beating time is a losing fight on the North Coast 500, and if I could give you only one piece of advice for this route, it would be to not overplan your trip.

-There is no right answer to that as it is really up to you!
-Before we left for the North Coast 500, we had a full eight-day agenda of all the things we just had to see on the North Coast 500.
-We thought eight days would be an ideal amount of time to see everything, but there are so many things that we missed getting to in the end.
+There is no right answer to that, as it is up to you!
+Before we left for the North Coast 500, we had a full eight-day agenda of everything we had to see on the North Coast 500.
+We thought eight days would be an ideal amount of time to see everything, but there are so many things that we missed getting to.

-In an ideal world, I think that two weeks would be the perfect amount of time to experience most of the North Coast 500.
-If you have anything less than five days, I would suggest waiting until you have more time to make the full 516-mile Scottish road trip as you may be too rushed to enjoy it.
+In an ideal world, I think two weeks would be the perfect time to experience most of the North Coast 500.
+If you have anything less than five days, I suggest waiting until you have more time to make the 516-mile Scottish road trip, as you may be too rushed to enjoy it.

 Just because the GPS says it will take you an hour to get from Lochinver to Ullapool doesn’t mean it actually will.
 The drive on the North Coast 500 is just so mesmerizing you would be crazy not to get out, take photos, and enjoy the scenery outside of your car.